Engee documentation

 Out[0]:

-The graph shows an increase in oscillation at both lower and higher gain values.
+The graph shows an increase in fluctuations with both lower and higher gain values.

 Conclusion

-Thus, we have considered the effect of gain on closed loop stability and amplitude stability margin in particular.
+Thus, we have considered the effect of the gain factor on the stability of a closed loop and the margin of amplitude stability, in particular.